Families Affected By Mississippi ICE Raids Scramble To Find Support

 He warns that employers who "use illegal aliens for a competitive advantage or to make a quick buck — if we find that you have violated federal criminal law, we are coming after you."

-In light of the number of families affected by the raids, St. Anne's Catholic Church in Carthage has opened its doors to people in need of legal advice, hot meals or counseling lead by a social worker or child psychologist.
+In light of the number of families affected by the raids, St. Anne Catholic Church in Carthage has opened its doors to people in need of legal advice, hot meals or counseling led by a social worker or child psychologist.
 Lopez's family, fearing their father's deportation, has looked to the church for guidance and support.

 "My mom doesn't know what to do at this point because my dad was the one bringing in everything for us," Lopez says.
 "And seeing the way things are now, she's confused of what to do.
 Because she has to take care of her autistic son.
 And she has to provide for me and my brother."

-Inside, the church is noticeably more empty than usual.
+Inside, the church is noticeably emptier than usual.

-Father Odel Medina estimates at least 100 families from the 800-person parish are being affected.
-Some members are back after being released, others, however, still have not been heard from.
+The Rev. Odel Medina estimates that at least 100 families from the 800-person parish are being affected.
+Some members are back after being released; others, however, still have not been heard from.

 National